top of page

 Do you just work with young athletes?

-No, I work with many talented older athletes/individuals too!
-Just as I am extremely experienced with young athletes I also have an extensive proven record of success with older athletes.
-I have supported professional players for example, in the Premier League in football, tennis players on the ATP tour, and professional golfers.
-I’ve also supported many Olympic athletes in sports such as hockey, sailing, speed skating, gymnastics, athletics, and swimming.
-I’ve also supported over 100 athletes who compete in US college sport across 15+ sports.
-Outside of sport I’ve worked with other performance areas such as music and law and helped a wide range of individuals implement performance psychology skills into their lives.
+No, I work with many talented older athletes and individuals too!
+Just as I am extremely experienced with young athletes, I also have an extensive proven record of success with older athletes.
+I have supported many professional players, for example in the English Premier League & European leagues in football, tennis players on the ATP tour, and professional golfers.
+I’ve also supported many Olympic athletes in sports such as swimming, hockey, sailing, speed skating, gymnastics, and athletics.
+I’ve also supported hundreds of athletes who compete in US college sport across 15+ sports.
+Outside of sport I’ve worked with other performance areas such as business, finance, music & law and helped a wide range of individuals implement performance psychology skills into their lives.
 Whatever your age, sport, art, business or life goals are, I can help you reach your goals and maximise your potential.

 Why do we need to develop psychological skills from a young age?